shanemadden/gulp-screeps/README.md

 };
 ```
 ### Options
-- email - the email of your account
+- email - the email of your account (Private Servers Only)
-- password - the password of your account
+- password - the password of your account (Private Servers Only)
+- token - the token of your account (Official Server Only) - Get from your screeps account settings
 - branch (optional) - the branch you wish to commit the code to
 - ptr (optional) - use [Public Test Realm](http://support.screeps.com/hc/en-us/articles/205999532-Public-Test-Realm)
 - host (optional) - the url of the host